Manage Intelligent Capture

 Spectrum Analysis for APs

 The Cisco Aironet 2800 Series, 3800 Series, and 4800 Series Access Points (APs) have dual band radios with flexible radio assignment (FRA) in slot 0.
 This FRA radio operates on 2.4 GHz, but can be assigned to operate on 5 GHz.
 Its mode can be changed to differ from the AP's operational mode.
-When you configure the AP's FRA radio to operate in 5 GHz, no client radios can operate in 2.4 GHz band.
+When you configure the AP's FRA radio to operate in 5 GHz, no client radios can operate in the 2.4-GHz band.

 Note

-Spectrum Analysis is not supported on the Aironet 1540 AP, Aironet 1800 Series APs, and Catalyst 9115 AP.
+Spectrum analysis is not supported on the Aironet 1540 AP, Aironet 1800 Series APs, and Catalyst 9115 AP.

 Aironet 2800 Series APs